udda/multiload-ng/README.md

 Execute the following command line (you must have git installed):
 `git clone https://github.com/udda/multiload-ng`

-If you don't have git, download the source ZIP [here](https://github.com/udda/multiload-ng/archive/master.zip).
+If you don't have git, download the lastest source ZIP [here](https://github.com/udda/multiload-ng/archive/master.zip).

+Or, if you don't want any surprise, download a stable release [here](https://github.com/udda/multiload-ng/releases).

 #### Configure
 Move to the directory that contains source code just cloned and run: